mohitpai/journey-optimizer.en/help/using/configuration/sms-configuration.md

 [!DNL Journey Optimizer] allows you to create your journeys and send messages to targeted audience.

+>[!NOTE]
+>
+>SMS channel is currently only available for a set of organizations (Limited Availability).
+For more information, contact your Adobe representative.

 ## Create new API credential {#create-api}

 To configure your SMS vendor with Journey Optimizer, follow these steps: